catalinpetrovici/lambda-router-flow/README.md

 # LambdaRouterFlow

-LambdaRouterFlow is a very simple router for AWS Lambda.
+LambdaRouterFlow is a simple router for AWS Lambda.

 ### Example Lambda Application